4th of July Maternity Photoshoot Ideas with Colored Smoke Bombs

 5. The Walking Shot

-The Pose: Natural walking, one hand on bump, slight smile.
+The Pose: Natural walking, one hand on the bump, a slight smile.
 Relaxed, not posed.

-Why It Works: Motion in maternity photography is underused.
-The walking-through-smoke shot creates natural, organic images that feel candid rather than staged.
+Why It Works: Motion is underused in maternity photography.
+The walking-through-smoke shot reads candid rather than staged.

 Settings: f/2.8-f/4, 1/500s, ISO 200.
 Continuous autofocus.